Kiezroy/NCL2025/Gym/Log Analysis/Nginx (Medium).md

 Which IP address attempted to exploit the shellshock vulnerability?

+- Research shellshock vulnerability and see it uses U

 Q7 - 10 points

 What was the most popular version of Firefox used for browsing the website?